 Brendan Bartanen is a recent graduate from the department of Leadership, Policy, and Organizations at Vanderbilt University.
 Beginning in August 2019, he will be an Assistant Professor in the department of Educational Administration & Human Resource Development at Texas A&M University.
 His research aims to increase our understanding of the labor market for principals and teachers.
 In particular, his work examines the intersections among educator turnover, measures of effectiveness, high-stakes evaluation systems, and educator diversity.
 He was awarded the 2019 New Scholar Award from the Association for Education Finance and Policy.

-Brendan’s research draws on large-scale, longitudinal administrative data from Tennessee and Missouri, and he has worked extensively with the Tennessee Education Research Alliance (TERA), a research-practice partnership between Vanderbilt University and the Tennessee Department of Education.
-Among his recently published work, he co-authored an article at Education Finance and Policy that investigates the connection between principal effectiveness and principal turnover.
+Bartanen’s research draws on large-scale, longitudinal administrative data, and he has worked extensively with the Tennessee Education Research Alliance (TERA), a research-practice partnership between Vanderbilt University and the Tennessee Department of Education.
+Among his recently published work is an article in Educational Evaluation and Policy Analysis showing that principal turnover negatively affects student achievement and teacher retention.
 Additionally, he co-authored an article in the American Educational Research Journal that demonstrates that effective principals are better at strategic retention—retaining effective teachers and “failing to retain” ineffective teachers.
-His other projects include race and gender gaps in teacher observation scores, racial gaps in teacher turnover rates, and the relationship between principal race and the racial composition of a school’s teaching staff.
+His other projects include race and gender gaps in teacher observation scores, estimating principal effects on student attendance, and the relationship between principal race and the racial composition of a school’s teaching staff.